MC199

 For other international English entry requirements, please view English equivalency requirements.

-Note: Previous study and proficiency tests are recognised for two years from the completion date or test date to the program commencement date unless stated otherwise.
+Previous study and proficiency tests are recognised for two years from the completion date or test date to the program commencement date unless stated otherwise.
+RMIT does not accept scores from at-home or online testing.

 Where you have achieved more than one form of English language proficiency only the most recent achievement will be considered in the admission decision.